-ECO 445 Managerial Economics
+ECO 415 Managerial Economics

 Integrates economic theory and corresponding practices in business.
 Among the topics considered are theories and practices in forecasting, estimation of demand and cost functions, price and non-price competition, production and cost considerations, and an analysis of economic problems of relevance to management.
-(Prereq: Eco 251 or equivalent or consent of instructor)
+(Prereq: 313 or equivalent or consent of instructor)

-Major: Required in the Marketing major (upper division)
+Major: Required in the Marketing major and one of a choice of 3 required courses in the Finance major (upper division)